 Who were the Taylor Brothers?

-The Taylor brothers, William and Charles, were both innovative uilleann pipemakers and were actively making pipes from around 1872 to 1891.
+The Taylor brothers, William (Willie or Billy) and Charles (Charlie), were both innovative uilleann pipemakers and were actively making pipes from around 1872 to 1891.
 Willie was an incredible musician as well.
-Together they transformed the sounds of Irish pipes.
+Together they transformed the sound of the Irish pipes by redesigning them, giving them a powerful sound and tone.

 Photo is also from "Lives of the Pipers" of the O'Donnell set (all cleaned up!)

-In the video you see here, explore the journey and discovery of where the Taylor brothers are buried with Richie Piggott, Irish music historian.
+In the video you see here, explore the journey and discovery of where the Taylor brothers are buried in Philadelphia with Richie Piggott, Irish music historian.

 Learn about them and their roots in Drogheda, Ireland

-"A short experience of the changed conditions prevailing in the United States convinced them that the mild tones of the ordinary Irish pipes were too puny to nieet the requirements of the American stage or dance hall, being a note or more below concert pitch.
+"A short experience of the changed conditions prevailing in the United States convinced them that the mild tones of the ordinary Irish pipes were too puny to meet the requirements of the American stage or dance hall, being a note or more below concert pitch.
 Genius that he was, “Billy” Taylor experimented, remodeled and developed a compact, substantial instrument of powerful tone, which blends agreeably with violin and piano.
-So successful was it in meeting the popular demand that the Taylor type of Irish bagpipe has superseded the old niellowstoned parlor instrument almost altogether." - Francis O'Neill from Irish Minstrels and Musicians; the chapter on Famous Bagpipe Makers
+So successful was it in meeting the popular demand that the Taylor type of Irish bagpipe has superseded the old parlor instrument almost altogether." - Francis O'Neill from Irish Minstrels and Musicians; (from Bill Haneman's Website)... the chapter on Famous Bagpipe Makers